mauricemach/coffeekup/README.md

     coffeekup FILE [> OUTPUT]

-Please note that even though examples were given in coffeescript, you can also use their javascript counterparts just fine.
+Note: javascript versions of the examples above will also do just fine!

 ## Caveats

-Like Markaby, not the fastest horse in the stable.
+* Like Markaby, not the fastest horse in the stable.
 Run `cake benchmark` for details.
-In the context of node's screaming performance though, maybe it won't matter as much as it did for Markaby in the MRI.
-Your feedback is appreciated.
+Performance seems to be pretty acceptable though while rendering templates as code, or as strings with cache on.

+* No special syntax for ids and classes.
+Less of a big deal though if you're trying to shake off "divitis" and getting into html 5 semantic goodness already.

 ## Compatibility

-Tested with node 0.2.0-0.2.1 and CoffeeScript 0.9.3.
+Latest version tested with node 0.2.2 and CoffeeScript 0.9.3.